Phase Transitions for Sparse Random Sets Under Linear Forms: Local Poisson Convergence

-The methods we used to prove Theorem \ref{thm:Z_linear_forms} lend themselves quickly to a number of observations concerning the asymptotic behavior of certain local dependent Bernoulli processes of interest, which are captured in Theorems \ref{thm:poisson_convergence} and \ref{cor:poisson_process}.
-In the following computations, we assume that $k \in \left[ 0, mN/2 \right]$.
-As remarked in Section \ref{sec:computations}, we may extend these results to $k \in \left[ mN/2, mN \right]$ by appealing to \eqref{eq:left_right_process_equivalence}.
-We let $F: \N \to \R_{\geq 0}$ be a function satisfying
+The methods we used to prove \cref{thm:Z_linear_forms} lend themselves quickly to a number of observations concerning the asymptotic behavior of the number of representations, which is captured in \cref{thm:poisson_convergence}.
+In the following computations, we assume that $k \in [0, mN/2]$.
+As remarked in \cref{sec:computations}, we may extend these results to $k \in [mN/2, mN]$ by appealing to \eqref{eq:left_right_process_equivalence}.

-We begin by proving an upper bound for the total variation distance between the law of $W_k$ and $\Pois(\mu_k)$.
-By invoking Theorem \ref{thm:poisson_process_convergence} and substituting results from Section \ref{sec:computations}, it follows from entirely straightforward manipulations that if $p(N) \lll N^{-\frac{h-2}{h-1}}$ (this assumption is needed only for the latter case), noting that it follows from \eqref{eq:F_asymptotics} that $F(N)(1/p)^{\frac{2h-1}{2h-3}} \ggg 1/p$,